What Is the Gut–Brain Axis and How Microbes Influence Mood and Appetite

 4. Is the oral microbiome connected to the gut–brain axis?

-Yes — oral bacteria influence gut inflammation, which influences brain signaling.
+Yes — oral microbes influence gut inflammation, which affects brain signaling along the vagus nerve.

 5. Which foods support the gut–brain axis?